-The Company shall retain a qualified auditor to perform the PublicCA compliance audit work who is familiar with PublicCA operations and has been authorized by CPA as a licensed WebTrust practitioner to perform WebTrust Principles and Criteria for Certification Authorities and WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security to provide fair and impartial audit services.
-Audit personnel shall be a qualified and authorized Certified Information Systems Auditor (CISA) or have equivalent qualifications and shall at least possess the experience of conducting a WebTrust for CA signature audit twice at 4 man-days or the experience of conducting a CA information security management audit twice at 8 man-days.
-The PublicCA shall conduct identity identification of audit personnel during audits.
+CHT retains a qualified auditor, who is familiar with the operations of PublicCA and is authorized by WebTrust for CA program as a licensed WebTrust practitioner to perform WebTrust Principles and Criteria for Certification Authorities and WebTrust Principles and Criteria for Certification Authorities - SSL Baseline with Network Security audit standards in R.O.C., to provide impartial and objective audit services.
+Audit personnel shall be a certified information system auditor or a person who has equivalent qualification; and shall at least possess the experience of conducting a WebTrust for CA seal audit twice at 4 man-days or the experience of conducting a CA information security management audit twice at 8 man-days.
+PublicCA shall conduct identity identification of auditors during auditing.